-In this week’s whimsical episode of “The Bachelorette,” Hannah brings the men into her world of pageantry with the “Mr. Right Pagent.”
-Within this evocative display of humanity, there is an unexpected reframe of the traditional swimwear portion, substituting bikinis and one-pieces (and maybe tankinis) with speedos.
+In this week’s whimsical episode of “The Bachelorette,” Hannah brought the men into her world of pageantry with the “Mr. Right Pagent.”
+Within this evocative display of humanity, there was an unexpected reframe of the traditional swimwear portion: a substitution bikinis and one-pieces (and maybe tankinis) for speedos.

-The on-screen event preparation is quite extensive, involving snippets of interviews, disarming singing and side commentary such as, “Sorry, mom.”
+The on-screen event preparation was quite extensive, involving snippets of interviews, disarming singing and side commentary such as, “Sorry, mom.”

-In this haze, Alaska of “RuPaul’s Drag Race” asks Luke P. what his biggest asset will be in the upcoming show.
+In this haze, Alaska of “RuPaul’s Drag Race” asked Luke P. what his biggest asset will be in the upcoming show.

-For the talent portion, Jed whips out his guitar and all the men sigh at the disheartening truth that the game has been won.
-No one wants to follow the heartfelt musician’s act (I hesitate to bestow upon him the title musician based on the performance), except, of course, Luke P.
+For the talent portion, Jed whipped out his guitar and all the men sighed at the disheartening truth that the game was over.
+No one wanted to follow the heartfelt musician’s act (I hesitate to bestow upon him the title musician based on the performance), except, of course, Luke P.

-Luke P. discovers a miraculous way to be a one-upper: drop the L-word within 48 hours of knowing something.
+Luke P. discovered a miraculous way to be a one-upper: drop the L-word within 48 hours of knowing something.

-To Luke P.’s credit, Hannah ate it up and his dramatic disposition afforded him the opportunity to reign as “Mr. Right” for all of ABC eternity.
+To Luke P.’s credit, Hannah ate it up and afforded him the opportunity to reign as “Mr. Right” for all of ABC eternity.

-Later, there is an exhilarating group date as well as a one-on-one where, honestly, nothing of note happened, except that we learned the ABCs.
+Later, there was an exhilarating group date as well as a one-on-one where, honestly, nothing of note happened, except that we learned the ABCs.

-For those of you that aren’t up to date on your absurd and insignificant lingo, ABC stands for “Always Be Cam” and is an affirmation that Cam tells himself in order to be the bold man that Hannah desires.
+For those of you that aren’t up to date on your insignificant lingo, ABC stands for “Always Be Cam” and is an affirmation that Cam tells himself in order to be the bold man that Hannah desires.
 He took a “Hannah-lytical” approach (his words not mine), intruding on a group date he was not invited to with a bouquet of flowers in order to prove his worthiness.

 Moving swiftly into the cocktail party, in an outward display of “starting to fall in love,” Hannah preps for massage time with a shirtless Luke P. He artfully assuages her concerns about his insincerity: “Everything I’m telling you is 100-percent real.
 I promise.”